simondiep/node-multiplayer-snake/README.md

 1. Fork the code base
 2. Create a new git branch
+3. Find or create an issue with a description of what you will be adding
-3. Start making changes
+4. Start making changes
-4. Run tests `npm test`
+5. Run tests `npm test`
-5. Rebase your changes
+6. Rebase your changes
-6. Submit a pull request
+7. Submit a pull request

 ### Tech Debt
  - Additional Client-side validation to reduce unnecessary emits to server